bjsilva1/bjsilva1/README.md

 ## 📝 About Me

-I'm a 2nd year Computer Science and Engineering/Mathematic Major at UCI.
+I'm a 3rd year Computer Science/Mathematic Major at UCI.
 I love collaborating with people on large scale projects including game and web development.

 I'm currently a project lead on ICSSC ZotMeal.